Niloy-Pramanik/Demo-Project/README.md

 # Demo-Project
-This is my first repository.
+This is my first GIT repository.
 Author-Niloy Pramanik